 Crows, Ravens, and Blackbirds

-There is a misconception about black birds in much of Western society.
+There is a superstitious misconception about black birds in much of Western society.
 Why is this?
-Is it simply because black birds are black and the color black seems to be associated with evil?
+Is it simply because they are black and that color is often associated with evil?
 Or is it due to many years of stereotyping the crow or blackbird to be a witch's familiar?
-Either way, the black bird omen seems to be one that sticks out in many people's minds when hearing the words "birds as omens".
+Either way, the black bird as death omen seems to be one that sticks out in many people's minds.

-The video below is one that I took of a black bird (I believe it's a Raven, others tell me it's not) fighting off an attacking blue jay.
-I took this as a good sign and not a black bird omen.
+The video below is one that I took of a black bird (I believe it's a raven, others tell me it's not) fighting off an attacking blue jay.
+I took this as a good sign, not bad.
 I had a great day and an even better week that week that I saw this huge black bird cross my path.
-I also immediately associated this black bird omen (albeit a good omen) with the god Bran and the goddess Maeve . . . two deities that had been trying to get my attention for quite some time.
+I also immediately associated this omen (albeit a good omen) with the god Bran and the goddess Maeve . . . two deities that had been trying to get my attention for quite some time.